srisivan/creative-writings/travelogue_tirupati.md

 Rs.300 per head.

-When then reached the checking centre, where they check our _Aadhars_, our identification numbers.
+When then reached the checking centre, where they check our _Aadhar_ card, our identification numbers.
 When the guy there informed us that we must only wear only _veshti_ to the temple, not pants, we were very frustrated.
 Then I remembred some people selling _veshtis_ in the front.
 I had wondered why they were doing so.
 Now I got the reason!